 Designed by architect Robert Roloff of Bailey, Bozalis, Dickinson & Roloff, the cost of construction reached around one million dollars.
 The geodesic dome design was created by futurist and architect, Buckminster Fuller.
 R. Buckminster Fuller’s pioneering designs earned him the title of “one of the greatest minds of our times.”

 The dome consists of 625 gold anodized aluminum panels, with each panel weighing in at around 65 pounds.
 The panels average around 10 feet in length, covering an interior of around 27,000 square feet.

-The new building had a spacious lobby that was decked out in a retro circular motief.
-This was repeated throughout the building, from the second floor railing to the terrazzo floor.
+The new building had a spacious lobby that was decked out in a retro circular motif.
+This was repeated throughout the building, from the second-floor railing to the terrazzo floor.

 In 2001, the building was slated to be demolished.
 Bank One, now the owners of the building, deemed that repairs were too costly and had decided to sell the land to Walgreens.
 Fortunately, this never happened.
 Citizens rallied behind preservation efforts and formed a conservation group named "Citizens for the Golden Dome".
 Between 2001 and 2003, there was a massive effort to revitalize and preserve the building.
 The original cashier booths, ceiling, vault doors, safety deposit boxes, and floor were preserved.

 Today, it still stands as a testament to the golden years of the space age.
 It was declared eligible to be listed in the National Register of Historic Places in 2002.